Did Salman Khan Gift House Worth Rs 55 Lakh To Internet Sensation Ranu Mondal In Mumbai?

 Meanwhile, reports surfaced that Bollywood superstar Salman Khan too is mighty impressed with her and even gifted her an abode worth Rs.
 55 lakhs in Mumbai.

-There were even talks about how the superstar is even thinking of offering her a song in 'Dabangg 3'.
+There were talks about how the superstar is even thinking of offering her a song in 'Dabangg 3'.
 Well, it turns out, these reports were false.

 According to the latest report in Times Of India, these are mere rumours and there is no truth in reports about Salman gifting any house to the singing sensation.